wedaly/GLFighters-SDL/original/README.md

 * **GLFightersSource.sit**: retrieved 2024-10-25 from [https://www.macintoshrepository.org/20005-glfighters](https://www.macintoshrepository.org/20005-glfighters)
 * **Screenshots**: images retrieved 2024-10-25 from [http://www.wolfire.com/glfighters](http://www.wolfire.com/glfighters)

+On Linux, you can use the `unar` tool to decompress the StuffIt archives (".sit").
+Some files have Classic Mac OS line endings ("\r" instead of "\n"); you can change the line endings by piping the file through `tr '\r' '\n'`.

 # Writing about GLFighters

 * [*uDevGame 2001: Winner's Announcement*](https://web.archive.org/web/20011110185112/http://www.idevgames.com/html/contest/contests.php3).
 GLFighters came in 4th place.